-Service provider fees consist of fees paid to Land-based Casino Gaming service providers and Charitable Gaming service providers during the period the Casino Gaming facilities and Charitable Gaming Centres were temporarily closed in each of fiscal 2020-21 and 2021-22.
+Service provider fees consist of fees paid to Land-based Casino Gaming service providers and Charitable Gaming service providers during the period the Casino Gaming facilities and Charitable Gaming Centres were temporarily closed in fiscal 2021-22.
 The nature of the service provider fees paid during the temporary closures represented fees in exchange for services received and did not relate to gaming revenue.